mosip/documentation/docs/pre-registration-user-guide.md

 * Book an appointment
 * Receive appointment acknowledgement

-To create an application, the residentoperator can follow the steps below:
+To create an application, the resident/operator can follow the steps below:

 ### Login/create a user account
 ![Pre-registration login page](_images/pre-reg-login.png)